 It’s also wise to note that the WMA is only open from sunrise to sunset, so plan your visit to the end of the peninsula accordingly.

 Since this is a wildlife management area and not a state park, Hog Island is really only open for approved activities, like fishing, hunting, birding, biking and hiking.

 The scenic beaches on the James River are meant for fishing, not swimming or sunning.
 However, it’s a wonderful way to spend the day in Surry, Virginia.

-On your way out, don’t forget to drop your security pass in the plastic mailbox (“pass box”) on the right side of the road.
+After savoring the public lands from wildlife viewing platforms, drop your security pass in the plastic mailbox (“pass box”) on the right side of the road.